nicmilot/pwk-kali-vagrantbox/README.md

 $ sudo service ssh status
 ```

-It's good practice to change the vagrant ssh key in /home/vagrant/.ssh/authorized_keys.
+It's good practice to change the default vagrant ssh key in /home/vagrant/.ssh/authorized_keys.
 But keep in mind if you do that you will need to update your Vagrantfile (see Vagranfile-Example).

 ```bash
 $ cd /home/vagrant/.ssh